On groups of $I$-type and involutive Yang-Baxter groups: Abstract

 \section{Abstract}

 We suggest a cohomological framework to describe groups of $I$-type and involutive Yang-Baxter groups.
 These groups are key in the study of involutive non-degenerate set-theoretic solutions of the quantum Yang-Baxter equation.
+Our main tool is a lifting criterion for 1-cocycles, established here in a general non-abelian setting.